 The NACC Rural Health Club is a student chapter of the Alabama Rural Health Association.
 It is the first community college chapter in the state of Alabama.
 The purpose of the NACC Rural Health Club (ASRHA) is to educate students and Alabamians regarding rural health issues in the state by addressing pertinent health issues through activities, workshops, volunteering, and information distribution through multiple media outlets.
 Membership is open to all students, faculty, and staff regardless of degree status, major, residency status, or school of enrollment.
 The only requirement is interest in Alabama rural health.
-Sponsors: Rodney Land, Misty Chapman, Kevin Holt, and Dr. Scott Byrum, Mathematics, Science and Engineering Technology Center.
+Sponsors: Rodney Land, Misty

+Chapman, Kevin Holt, and Dr. Scott Byrum.
+The Rural Health Club is located in MT 216 in the Mathematics, Science and Engineering Technology Center Building.